Posted by Dayne Hudson in Weight Loss

 That way, you're likely getting MORE protein (depending on the protein bar you chose) from the shake, plus the sweet goodness of the chocolate bar, for basically the same amount of calories.

 And obviously, you can't start mixing a protein shake easily on top of a building site.
-So it really comes down to your lifestyle and how easily you can consume this protein snack when you want it.
+So it comes down to your lifestyle and how easily you can consume this protein snack when you want it.

 And keep in mind, the extra calories from protein hardly do anything to harm your waistline, anyway.